Primary Care Fellowship

 To Serve.
 To Lead.
 To Teach.

-Touro University's very mission is embodied in TUC's College of Osteopathic Medicine Primary Care Academic Predoctoral Teaching Fellowship.
+Touro University's very mission is embodied in our College of Osteopathic Medicine Primary Care Academic Predoctoral Teaching Fellowship.

 Primary Care Academic Predoctoral Teaching Fellowship

-Touro University California's College of Osteopathic Medicine Primary Care Academic Predoctoral Teaching Fellowship (PCD Fellowship) represents a unique scholarly opportunity within the Primary Care Department.
+Touro University California's College of Osteopathic Medicine Primary Care Academic Predoctoral Teaching Fellowship (PCD Fellowship) represents a unique scholarly opportunity within the Department of Clinical Sciences and Community Health.
 The Fellowship enriches the educational resources available to the Doctor of Osteopathic Medicine degree program and fosters development of future primary care educators.

 - Are involved in the development and implementation of TUC COM curricula